Betel nut chewing: Health effects

 Women who chew areca nut formulations, such as paan, during pregnancy significantly increase adverse outcomes for the baby.
-Betel quid chewing can cause stillbirth, premature birth, low birth weight.
+Betel quid chewing can cause stillbirth, premature birth, and low birth weight.

 It is estimated that around 600 million people worldwide regularly use this drug preparation.
 Attempts by the World Health Organization to control betel nut chewing remain problematic, as the custom is deeply rooted in many cultures, including possessing religious connotations in some parts of Southeast Asia and India.
 Despite being associated with adverse health outcomes, this practice is not included in the list of risk factors examined by the Global Burden of Diseases, Injuries, and Risk Factors (GBD).

-A recent study introduced the "betel year," a novel metric designed to quantify lifetime exposure to betel quid chewing and enhance oral cancer risk prediction through personalized assessment.
+A recent study introduced the betel year, a novel metric designed to quantify lifetime exposure to betel quid chewing and enhance oral cancer risk prediction through personalized assessment.
 This tool helps identify high-risk individuals and supports targeted public health initiatives, including awareness campaigns and early detection programs.
 It may also inform policy development and ongoing epidemiological research.
 As an initial pilot effort, the betel year is a starting point, with further studies needed to explore the carcinogenic potential of other additives globally and refine the metric for wider use.